It sounds contradictory, but it’s a very helpful form of insurance.

 What Does Inland Marine Insurance Cost?

-No blog post can give you an accurate estimate of any insurance policy (and you shouldn’t trust the ones that try!).
+No blog post can give you an accurate estimate of any insurance policy, and you should not trust the ones that try.

-As with any insurance premium, costs depend on a number of factors:
+As with any insurance premium, costs depend on a number of factors, including:

 - Your coverage type and limits